 - Mortal Kombat 3 for the original Game Boy was a cheap bastardization of its console game counterparts, rendered nearly unplayable due to the limitations of the Game Boy, and had poor graphics even by that system's standards (especially when compared to the GB version of Mortal Kombat II).
 Also, the developers screwed up some of the fatalities - notable offenders are Sindel, whose scream somehow sets the opponent on fire, and Smoke, whose Fatality made absolutely no sense.

-- The GB port of the original Mortal Kombat was also very bad.
-Which is sad, because the character models were rather photorealistic (for a Game Boy game).
+- The GB port of the original Mortal Kombat was also very bad, which is sad because the character models were rather photorealistic (for a Game Boy game).
 It suffered from sloppy animations and even more sloppy hit detection.
 All the special moves used inputs completely different from the rest of the games of the franchise, and there were no fatality cues.

 - Much like Dragon's Lair for the NES mentioned above, the SNES version of Space Ace was meant to translate every single level from the Laserdisc original into a platformer.
 The controls are sluggish and unresponsive; combined with poorly-placed hit boxes and fast-scrolling screens, that makes for a frustrating time.
 It is almost impossible to land your jumps, and missing jumps kills you in most levels.
 If you want to shoot someone, good luck there are two buttons to draw your gun, one for each direction.
 Then there's the Space Maze, painful padding sandwiched between every level; in these sections, you have to steer your impossibly-fast ship through a bunch of narrow alleys while shooting obstacles.
 The graphics are ugly at times - the developers did include a few of the FMVs, but they're so grainy and disjointed that you have to wonder why they bothered.
 The result is a long, frustrating, poorly-designed game.

-- Survival Arts is a fighting game that was published by Sammy Corporation (yes, THAT Sammy) and developed by Scarab.
+- Survival Arts is a fighting game that was published by Sammy Corporation (yes, the same Sammy that distributes the Guilty Gear arcade games) and developed by Scarab.
 It is a dime in a dozen of games that tried to capitalize on the Mortal Kombat hype by having digitized graphics.
-The playable characters are laughable: Gunner is supposed to be a police officer but looks more like a janitor; Viper looks like a poor-man's Ken from Street Fighter the Movie the Game; Mongo and Santana are horrifically broken while Tasha and Hanna are pitifully weak, and the resident SNK Boss has been likened to a cross of Will Ferrel and Richard Simmons pretending to be Shang Tsung.
+The playable characters are laughable: Gunner is supposed to be a police officer but looks more like a janitor; Viper looks like a poor-man's Ken from Street Fighter the Movie the Game; Mongo and Santana are horrifically broken while Tasha and Hanna are pitifully weak, and the resident SNK Boss has been likened to a cross between Will Ferrel and Richard Simmons pretending to be Shang Tsung.
 The game's large, detailed sprites and fluid animations actually work against it: Having such gigantic characters means little room to move, and the drawn-out animations allow the AI to block every single thing you throw at them except for a scant few moves they will always allow themselves to get hit by.
 Throw in a faulty weapon mechanic, a disgusting cacophony of drums and trombones passed off as background music, plus one of the worst cases of vertical sync you'd ever laid your eyes upon (jumping up and down causes the video to split apart), and you can see why it's no wonder Sammy Corp never mentioned this game ever since.
 Sick0Fant took a fiddle at it, and a commentary of this is also available.

 - While the Genesis and Master System versions of Taz-Mania are considered good, or at least passable, the Game Gear version is an atrocious wreck.
 The graphics are hideous and the controls sluggish and awkward, which only adds to the Fake Difficulty that's already present (the first level involves outrunning a boulder and requires absolute perfection and ends with a Leap of Faith, while the second requires you to know the exact route through a runaway mine cart level or else you'll hit a dead-end and die.)
 The only boss in the game is a serious case of Guide Dang It (you have to jump up and hit hanging icicles with your spin attack, which for some reason causes fire to shoot out from the floor) and the sound and music...well, just have a listen for yourself.